-Once you've got your source method right and it contains the files you expect, you can move on to testing the various attributes and methods relating to the downloading of dependencies.
+Once you've got your source method right and it contains the files you expect, you can move on to testing the various attributes and methods related to downloading dependencies.

-8.1.2 conan install
+7.1.2 conan install

 Conan has multiple methods and attributes which relate to dependencies (all the ones with the word "require" in the name).
 The command conan install activates all them.